 ISPs track users’ activities, observing what content they are accessing.
 This allows them to see what users’ are streaming, downloading and browsing.
 The ISP then takes charge and reduces the speed limit for all users’ or a particular user based on their activity.

-Today, millions of users’ are using VPN to bypass ISP throttling with a massive populace based in the United States, Canada, Australia and United Kingdom.
+Today, millions of users’ are using top cheap VPN to bypass ISP throttling with a massive populace based in the United States, Canada, Australia and United Kingdom.

 5.0 / 5.0